DEGREE IN FILM

 in the heart of

-is designed to provide a broad introduction to the elements of filmmaking, completing the cycle with a third year of specialization in Directing where concentration is placed toward the student’s thesis project.
+is designed to provide a broad introduction to the elements of filmmaking, completing the cycle with a third year of specialization in Directing where concentration is placed toward the student’s end-of-year film.

 The International Department’s Bachelors program is designed to give the student a thorough understanding of the aesthetic and technical aspects of filmmaking enabling the student to find employment in the various occupations of audio-visual industries including film, television and new media.

 The filmmaking component begins with a concentration on storytelling for the documentary to develop the student’s visual vocabulary through theoretical courses and practical exercises.

 The student will distinguish and develop for their fiction cinema project, the techniques implied in each of the following specializations: directing, screenwriting, cinematography, producing and editing.

 This second year gives the students the opportunity to discover and experience a wide spectrum of filmmaking disciplines before they choose and commit to the Directing major.

 Students complete the cycle with a third year of specialization where concentration is placed on the end-of-year film that is oriented toward the Directing major.

 All directing majors must prepare, execute and post produce a 10 minute short film as their final exam and third term project.
 The material used may be an original script, an adaptation or an awarded script written by a fellow student.
 All original scripts must be developed in the screenwriting courses and approved by the Green-lighting Committee composed of faculty members and film professionals.
 In addition, the student must work on a minimum of three other student productions in other positions.